j-silv/cloneai/README.md

 In the `config.yaml` file, you can enable the following steps:

+- extract:
-- extract
+    - extract data from the compressed zip files
-- split
+- split:
+    - group each audio file per speaker in their own directory
+    - process audio with FFmpeg and split audio files into short chunks based on silences
-- transcribe
+- transcribe:
+    - run OpenAI Whisper transcription on the resulting chunks

 Then you can run: